gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-repositories-gij-self-managed.md

 ---
 This page contains solutions to common issues encountered while connecting and configuring git repositories.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=Repository%20connection%20issues%20-)) if you don't see what you're looking for.
+Feel free to contact our support team ([support@gitkraken.com](mailto:support@gitkraken.com?subject=Repository%20connection%20issues%20-)) or visit our [support portal](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [I have an existing git repository on a Jira server.
 How can I figure out what values should be used for Repository origin and Repository root fields?](#i-have-an-existing-git-repository-on-a-jira-server-how-can-i-figure-out-what-values-should-be-used-for-repository-origin-and-repository-root-fields)
 - [Can the app be configured to handle or scan multiple keys for one project?
 How is this supposed to work?](#can-the-app-be-configured-to-handle-or-scan-multiple-keys-for-one-project-how-is-this-supposed-to-work)